And… how to make sure you’re not making cow parsley cordial !

 About this much cordial to water

-Stir, add ice and lemon – Enjoy!
+Stir, add ice and a slice of lemon – delicious!

 If it works well however, we’re happy to take all the praise! 😉